PurePath® error analysis

 AbortError caused by a closed connection.

-We can go one step further, down to the affected
+To analyze down to the affected

 Redis method call leads to an error.
 You can see where this error occurs in the flow of the